 Crete has a very long and tumultuous history.
 The first settlements on the island date since the Paleolithic period, over 130,000 years ago.

-Crete developed extensively during the period of the Minoan civilization (roughly 2700–1420 BC), and also during the Mycenean civilization that followed, brought by Greeks from the mainland.
+Crete developed extensively during the period of the Minoan civilization (roughly 2700–1420 BC) and this has left us with the Minoan Archaeological sites such as Knossos Palace.

 In subsequent years, there were a number of conflicts and wars among the Cretan city states, but also against outsiders, like the ancient Macedonians and the Rhodians.